lone2307/Spider/README.md

-A simple llm model training on Shakespeare writes
+A simple transformer model train on Shakespeare writes